Low Debt Quality Stocks: Canada (TSX) — 25-Year Backtest

 2024: The Recovery

-2024's +35.1% was 20.4 percentage points ahead of SPY.
-This came after a rough 2021-2023 stretch where the portfolio lagged on five of six metrics.
+2024's +35.1% was the best single year in the backtest.
+This came after a rough 2021-2023 stretch.
 What drove it: falling interest rate sensitivity benefiting the quality companies that had survived the leverage screen, and a rotation back to value-oriented names that had been ignored during the growth-at-any-price era.
+Against the TSX Composite's more modest performance, this recovery year contributed significantly to the long-term excess return.

 Backtest Methodology